SVP64 Branch Conditional behaviour

 .

-in either SVP64 Horizontal-First or Vertical-First Mode.
-Essentially,
+Vectorized Branches can be used in either SVP64 Horizontal-First or

-at an element level, the behaviour is identical in both Modes,
+Vertical-First Mode.
+Essentially, at an element level, the behaviour

-although the ALL
+is identical in both Modes, although the ALL

-bit is meaningless in Vertical-First Mode.
+bit is meaningless in

-It is also important to bear in mind that, fundamentally, Vectorised Branch-Conditional is still extremely close to the Scalar v3.0B Branch-Conditional instructions, and that the same v3.0B Scalar Branch-Conditional instructions are still completely separate and independent, being unaltered and unaffected by their SVP64 variants in every conceivable way.
+It is also important to bear in mind that, fundamentally, Vectorized Branch-Conditional is still extremely close to the Scalar v3.0B Branch-Conditional instructions, and that the same v3.0B Scalar Branch-Conditional instructions are still completely separate and independent, being unaltered and unaffected by their SVP64 variants in every conceivable way.

 Programming note: One important point is that SVP64 instructions are 64 bit.
 (8 bytes not 4).
 This needs to be taken into consideration when computing branch offsets: the offset is relative to the start of the instruction, which includes the SVP64 Prefix